 Romy and Ayla got the photos they wanted before we returned to the hotel to take yet another bath.
 It was a lovely, relaxed way to spend our final afternoon here before finishing with dinner at another superb restaurant.

-Day 7: Goreme – Side via the Ihlara valley and Konya
+Day 7: Göreme – Side via the Ihlara Valley and Konya

 We got up to watch the balloons, but they didn’t fly.
 That’s a good reason to spend at least a few days in Cappadocia.
 You must be prepared to move your balloon-watching or flying to another day in case it’s canceled.
 They didn’t fly on at least two of our five days there.